guillaumearm/cc-libs/README.md

 ```

 ## Apis
+- `apis/eventloop`: a simple eventloop library
-- `apis/net`: api to simplify sending and receiving routed messages
+- `apis/net`: api to simplify sending and receiving routed messages (based on eventloop library)

 ## Servers
 - `router`: route messages (you need to setup a router to be able to use `apis/net`)